amanda-lang/amanda/README.md

 pyamanda FILE
 ```

-replace 'FILE' with the path to an amanda file.
+Replace 'FILE' with the path to an amanda file.
 You can run the "hello world.ama" with the following command:

 ```
 pyamanda examples/hello_word.ama
 ```
-**TODO: Make this instructions better**
+*TODO: Make instructions better*